-In the decade of the 1970s, the university continued to expand its offerings to keep pace with its dynamic environment by adding degree programs in such fields as computer science and environmental science.
-New graduate degrees, such as the Master of Library Science, the Master of Fine Arts, and the Doctor of Philosophy in Criminal Justice were added.
+In the decades of the 1970s, 1980s, and 1990s, the university continued to expand its offerings to keep pace with its dynamic environment by adding degree programs at all levels.
 These additions were accompanied by significant improvement in faculty credentials and growth in faculty research activities.

-Currently Sam Houston State University, a member institution in The Texas State University System, is organized academically into four colleges: Arts and Sciences, Education and Applied Science, Business Administration, and Criminal Justice.
-Students are offered an extensive range of bachelor's and master's degrees, as well as the Doctor of Philosophy in Criminal Justice, the Doctor of Philosophy in Forensic Clinical Psychology, and the Doctor of Education in Educational Leadership.
+Currently Sam Houston State University, a member institution in The Texas State University System, is organized academically into five colleges: Arts and Sciences, Business Administration, Criminal Justice, Education, and Humanities and Social Sciences.
+Students are offered an extensive range of bachelor's and master's degrees, as well as doctorates in selected areas.
 The faculty and the university are recognized regionally, nationally, and internationally.